actuallymentor/vagrant-smus/README.md

-# Vagrant version of my Super Mega Ukulele Server
+# Vagrant version of my Super Mega Ukulele Server with WordPress

+IMPORTANT: this server assumes an empty root passwod for MySQL

+Why this server?

+- Runs WordPress on LEMH/SMUS server
+- Export database into webroot on 'halt'
+- Imports databases on 'up'

 To start just:

 - git clone this repo
+- vagrant plugin install vagrant-triggers
 - vagrant up
 - run mysql_secure_installation